kgar/foundry-vtt-tidy-5e-sheets/To Do/Item Card/To Do - Item Card.md

 - [x] Implement floating
   - [x] Apply class when setting is set
   - [x] Create function for getting top/left
   - [x] Set top/left
   - [x] Listen to mousemove and retarget top/left while open and not frozen
 - [x] Implement `overflowing` feature which applies some padding against the scrollbar.
 Accomplished this by eliminating the feature and always having some padding in place.
 - [x] Test/compare for PC
 - [x] Test/compare for NPC
 - [x] Test/compare for Vehicle
 - [x] Test with popout!
-- [ ] Test with Window Tabs
-- [ ] Ponder how one might add custom content to these cards... such as mod buttons
+- [x] ~~Ponder how one might add custom content to these cards... such as mod buttons~~ deferred to later during the module compatibility trials
 - [ ] Implement setting: Disable item cards for NPCs/Vehicles
-- [ ]

 ## Refine